 These four steps must be taken no matter what change is being made to the website.
 Depending on the project, it can be very simple, however, if you are redoing a section of the page, the edited content must flow correctly, as well as be ‘bug-free’.

 All too often we fall under the assumption that if we have a base design in place, adding on to it will be quite easy.
 This is not always the case.
 The content must flow with the design, graphics may have to be adjusted and we also have to look at the impact on any SEO that we have in place.
 Most importantly, we need to make sure that the design of the page still conveys the message that it was intended to project.

 Another important step that customers undervalue is the testing phase.
 On the outside, the website will look spectacular!
 But for every change that’s made we need to ensure that it works properly from the desktop all the way down to the phone.
 Browser testing is also another area that cannot be ignored.
-We all no Internet Explorer never plays nice.
+We all know Internet Explorer never plays nice.
 Testing is one of the most time-consuming elements, and cannot (or should not) be rushed for the sake of your professional reputation.

 Take A Moment To Plan

 Before you give a deadline to your designer, it is important to ask yourself what is the true deadline for this project.
 If you need it in three days, you may have needed it a lot longer back.
 Rushing a project for the sake of meeting a personal or business goal is not the way you should approach the project in mind.
 Instead, ask your designer the timeline they think they can complete the project in.
 Urgency and "rushed" are two very different things, and will create very different results.